 Ovarian cancer is relatively rare, affecting about 2% of women.
 However, it can be a very tricky cancer to recognize in early stages and difficult to treat in later stages.
 Additionally, there is still not a good screening tool for ovarian cancer, as there is for cancers of other reproductive organs.

 Many patients and even medical providers may attribute symptoms to a more benign cause until they can make a diagnosis based on a CT scan or other imaging after several months of searching for the source of symptoms.
-His message to other providers is to consider ovarian cancer – especially in post-menopausal women with nonspecific abdominal complaints.
-Dr. Donato said an ultrasound is a safe, cost-effective tool for evaluating these patients.
+Our message to other providers is to consider ovarian cancer – especially in post-menopausal women with nonspecific abdominal complaints.
+An ultrasound is a safe, cost-effective tool for evaluating these patients.

 Signs of Ovarian Cancer